Suspect sought after deputy struck by vehicle in Santa Clarita

 SANTA CLARITA, Calif.
-(KABC) -- A search for a suspect is underway after a Los Angeles County sheriff's deputy was struck by a vehicle in Santa Clarita Thursday night, authorities said.
+(KABC) -- A search for a suspect is underway after a Los Angeles County sheriff's deputy was struck and dragged by a vehicle in Santa Clarita Thursday night, authorities said.

 The suspect is accused of fleeing the scene in the area of Tyler Lane and American Beauty Drive shortly before 11 p.m. after the deputy was hit by an SUV.